 Adequate water supply, along with nutrient amendments and turf aeration, are essential to achieve a quality golfing surface.
 If irrigation water were to become scarce or too expensive (via purchase), then the playing surfaces will be watered less often and become hardened and develop patchy growth patterns.
 Such effects will result in fewer people wanting to golf at PGC (when other courses have greater water availability and/or higher quality turf conditions).
 Additionally, tournaments and other host events will not be scheduled at PGC when turf conditions are inferior, damaged or contain patch conditions.
-When a golf course fails to provide adequate playing experience, such lands are often turned into residential subdivisions and/or small warehouse districts due to their central locations, suitable topography, accessible utilities, and mature trees.

 While golf play occurs year-round, there is more play -- especially tournaments -- in the late spring to early fall in most years.
-Irrigation is needed during those peak periods and the water comes from a created pond located in the south-center portion of the golf course.
-As described in previous paragraphs, the project will remove approximately 5300 cubic yards of accumulated sediment in Junor Lake.
-The feature is centrally located, where it can receive seasonal flow from Woods Creek and overflow to Fanno Creek.
-Fanno Creek bisects the golf course, with half of the fairways mostly to the north (front 9 holes) and other half to the south (mostly back 9 holes).
-Woods Creek bisects the back 9 holes, flowing from the east boundary to Junor Lake.
-In turn, the pond overflows to Fanno Creek at two locations - one outlet to the northwest and one to the southwest.
-Most of the time, Woods Creek flows out the southwest control gate.
-Fanno Creek flows several miles to the southwest and terminates at Tualatin River.
+Irrigation is needed during those peak periods and the water comes from a created pond (Junor Lake) located in the south-center portion of the golf course.
+The lake is centrally located where it can receive seasonal flow from Woods Creek and overflow to Fanno Creek via two control gates.